norcams/iaas/hardware.rst

 - 4x 120gb SSD drives
 - No RAID, only JBOD
 - Room for more disks (12x 3.5" ?)
+- Redundant PSUs

 Comments

+- Management and compute nodes could very well be the same chassis with different specs.
+  Possibly even higher density like half width would be considered, but not blade chassis (it would mean non-standard cabling/connectivity)
 - 2tb disks for storage nodes to speed up recovery times with Ceph